Warriors of the Deep: Plot

 The Silurians prime a device called the manipulator and prepare to arrive on the base.
 The Sea Devils break through Airlock 5 and start the push for the bridge, killing all that stand in their way.
 Solow's accomplice, Nilson, is revealed as a traitor and he attempts to escape by taking Tegan hostage but the Doctor blinds him with the ultraviolet device.
 A group of Sea Devils arrive and kill Nilson, while Tegan and the Doctor are taken as prisoners to the bridge, which is now under the control of the Silurians.

 The Doctor recognises Icthar and confronts him about the massacre of the crew of Sea Base 4.
 Icthar reveals his group intends to get mankind to destroy itself by triggering a global war.
 The Doctor escapes from the bridge and tries to find something to use against the reptiles.
 He discovers some cylinders of hexachromite gas, which is lethal to all reptile life.
 Preston urges the Doctor to use the gas on all of the Silurians and Sea Devils.
 The Doctor adamantly refuses and accuses Preston of advocating genocide.
 The Doctor changes his mind when Turlough reminds him of what the Silurians intend to do if they launch the missiles.
 When he is unable to find anything else less lethal, he begins to connect the gas containers to a central air pump.
 The Doctor is discovered by Sauvix before he can turn the pump on, Preston is killed by Sauvix, who is sprayed with gas and killed by Bulic.
 As the Silurians prepare to fire the missiles, the Doctor feeds the gas into the ventilation system.
 Bulic stays in the chemical store to ensure that the gas keeps flowing, while the Doctor and his companions leave for the bridge to try to stop the Silurians.

 The warriors begin to collapse from the gas and the Doctor tells Tegan and Turlough to give the Silurians oxygen to keep them alive.
 The Doctor, aided by Vorshak, tries to stop the missiles by linking himself into the equipment as the sync operator.
-The Doctor succeeds, but Vorshak is killed by Icthar, who himself is killed by Turlough, leaving Doctor, his companions and Bulic the only survivors.
+The Doctor succeeds, but Vorshak is killed by Icthar, who himself is killed by Turlough, leaving the Doctor, his companions and Bulic the only survivors.
 Left in despair, the Doctor remarks, "There should have been another way."